-At the Prison Realty Special Meeting, the holders of Prison Realty Common Shares will be asked, in accordance with the MRL, to consider and vote upon a proposal to approve the Merger and the Merger Agreement, in which Prison Realty and CCA will merge with New Prison Realty, and to consider and act upon such other business as may properly come before the Prison Realty Special Meeting or any adjournment thereof if the Prison Realty Special Meeting is adjourned or postponed for any reason.
-Prison Realty may not complete the Merger unless the holders of Prison Realty Common Shares approve the Merger.
-The holders of Prison Realty Common Shares may also be asked to vote upon a proposal to adjourn or postpone the Prison Realty Special Meeting, which adjournment or postponement could be used for the purpose, among others, of allowing additional time for the solicitation of additional votes to approve the Merger.
+At the Prison Realty Special Meeting, Prison Realty shareholders will be asked, in accordance with the MRL, to consider and vote upon a proposal to approve the Merger, in which Prison Realty and CCA will merge with New Prison Realty, and to consider and act upon such other business as may properly come before the Prison Realty Special Meeting or any adjournment thereof if the Prison Realty Special Meeting is adjourned or postponed for any reason.
+Prison Realty may not complete the Merger unless the Prison Realty shareholders approve the Merger.
+The Prison Realty shareholders may also be asked to vote upon a proposal to adjourn or postpone the Prison Realty Special Meeting, which adjournment or postponement could be used for the purpose, among others, of allowing additional time for the solicitation of additional votes to approve the Merger.